vigneshv92/Computer-Vision/Notes/Advanced_Computer_Vision_and_Deep_Learning.md

 ### 6. Region Proposals </br>

-Now you've seen how to locate one object in an image by generating a bounding box around that object.
+Now you've seen how to locate one object in an image by generating a bounding box around that object.</br>

-> But what if there are multiple objects in an image?
-> How can you train a network to detect all of them?
+But what if there are multiple objects in an image?
+How can you train a network to detect all of them?

 </br> Well, let's think about the case where we just have two objects in an image.

 <img src="/Visual Representations/region_proposals.png" align="center"/></p>

-> How can we localize and label both of these? </br>
+</br>How can we localize and label both of these? </br>
-One approach could be to try to simplify this input image and split it into two different regions, each of which only contains one object.
+> One approach could be to try to simplify this input image and split it into two different regions, each of which only contains one object.
 Then we can proceed in the same way as before, putting each region through a CNN that generates one class label and one bounding box.

-Then you might think, what about if there are three objects in an image or four or more?
+</br> Then you might think, what about if there are three objects in an image or four or more?
-The real challenge here is that there's a variable output.
+> The real challenge here is that there's a variable output.
 You don't know ahead of time how many objects are going to be in a given image and CNNs and most neural networks have a defined unchanging output size.
 So, to detect a variable amount of objects in any image, you first must break that image up into smaller regions and produce bounding boxes and class labels for one region and one object at a time.

-> So how can we go about breaking up an image into regions? </br>
+</br> So how can we go about breaking up an image into regions? </br>
-We know that we want these regions to correspond to different objects in the image and we don't want to miss any objects.
+> We know that we want these regions to correspond to different objects in the image and we don't want to miss any objects.
 We could just make a bunch of cropped regions to make sure we don't miss anything.
 This would mean defining a small sliding window and passing it over the entire image using some value for stride to create mini different crops of the original input image.
 Then for each cropped region, we can put it through a CNN and